tepperly/nasprint/README.md

 The overall approach of this software is to put all the relevent log and contact data into a SQL database.
 The verification and cross checking is processed using SQL queries and additional matches in the program.

+# Steps from logs to reports

+1. Review logs for matching system and other issues `ruby testcab.rb --checkonly *.log`.
+Use a powerful editor like [GNU Emacs](https://www.gnu.org/s/emacs) to edit the logs.
+The rectangle-orient commands in GNU Emacs are particularly useful.
+2. Send the list of "missing logs": `ruby testcab.rb --checkonly --missing *.log` to the contest chairman.
+The chairman may choose to send email to try to get more logs.
+If successful, return to the previous step and check the new logs.
+3. Read the logs into the MySQL database: `ruby testcab.rb --checkonly --new --name "Fall SSB Sprint" --year 2016 --populate *.log`
+4.